TamaMcGlinn/decorated_types/README.md

 # Dimensioned

-In order to address the shortcomings of previous attempts regarding the UnitType (centimetres, miles etc.), I wrote dimensioned, which currently only looks at the length dimension, but unlike previous examples is also able to convert from one unit to another, so that metres and centimetres can be added together and multiplied.
+In order to address the shortcomings of previous attempts regarding the UnitType (centimetres, miles etc.), I wrote dimensioned, which currently only looks at the length and time dimensions, but unlike previous examples is also able to convert from one unit to another, so that metres and centimetres can be added together and multiplied.